moment/momentjs.com/docs/moment/04-displaying/04-tonow.md

 moment([2007, 0, 29]).toNow(); // in 4 years
 ```

-If you pass `true`, you can get the value without the suffix.
+If you pass `true`, you can get the value without the prefix.

 ```javascript
 moment([2007, 0, 29]).toNow();     // in 4 years